This Town (TV series): Cast

+Episodes

 Production

+This Town was written and created for BBC One by Steven Knight and directed by Paul Whittington.
+It is produced by Kudos and Nebulastar and co-produced by Universal Music Group’s Mercury Studios.

 Development

 Knight and producer Nick Angel began working in November 2020 with the production companies Kudos and Stigma on a project set during the early 1980s UK music scene.
 A six-part series was commissioned by BBC One in April 2022.